-Value Vested or Earned during 2015
+Value Vested or Earned during 2016

-The table below sets out information concerning the value of incentive plan awards, including optionbased and non-equity incentive plan compensation, vested or earned during the financial year ended December 31, 2015 for each NEO.
+The table below sets out information concerning the value of incentive plan awards, including option-based and non-equity incentive plan compensation, vested or earned during the financial year ended December 31, 2016 for each NEO.

-Name Option-based awards Value vested during the year 1 (CAD\$) Non-equity incentive plan compensation - Value earned during the year 2 (\$)
+Name Option-based awards Value vested during the year (CAD\$) Non-equity incentive plan compensation - Value earned during the year (CAD\$)

-David D. Cates (42,360) 31,091
+David D. Cates (87,975) 135,950

-Mac McDonald Nil 21,165
+Mac McDonald (16,995) 80,520

-Peter Longo Nil 29,041
+Peter Longo (18,860) 66,840

-Steve Blower (39,360) n/a
+Dale Verran (17,110) 46,090

-Michael Schoonderwoerd (28,920) 8,846
+Michael Schoonderwoerd (52,670) 46,450

-Notes for Value Vested or Earned During 2015:
+Notes for Value Vested or Earned During 2016:

-- 1. The value vested during the year reflects the aggregate dollar value that would have been realized if the options that vested in 2015 were exercised on their vesting date.
-Options that had a negative value on their vesting date are included in this calculation. - Compensation was earned in CAD\$ and translated into US\$ for disclosure herein using an average annual exchange rate of 1.2785.
-The NEO 2015 non-equity bonus entitlements were settled by way of a special stock option grant in 2016.
-See page 32 for more details.
+- 1. The value vested during the year reflects the aggregate dollar value that would have been realized if the options that vested in 2016 were exercised on their vesting date.
+Options that had a negative value on their vesting date are included in this calculation.
+A negative value indicates that the exercise price of the options exceeds the market value of Denison's shares on the vesting date. - The NEO 2016 non-equity bonus entitlements were settled by way of a combination of cash and a special stock option grant in 2017.
+See page 34 for more details.